ABujok/ABujok.github.io/README.md

         <h1>L</h1>
         <h3>UNIVERSITY LIBRARY, MILAN</h3>
         <h3>Proposed design</h3>
         <p>In response to the block‘s historical and current functions, the design introduces a specialized library that provides vital resources for the universities integrated into the existing structure of the block and of the city of Milan.
 The library is conceived as a hub of knowledge and research, housing extensive collections from the participating universities, the Società Umanitaria, and the ever-growing archives of Milan.
-In addition to public and specialized reading rooms, the library will offer research facilities, with areas dedicated to the study of historical documents and archival materials.
+In addition to public and specialized reading rooms, the library will offer research facilities, with areas dedicated to the study of historical documents and archival materials.</p>

-        To support the educational mission of the universities, the project also includes flexible, multi-functional spaces such as seminar rooms and conference areas.
-These spaces are intended to be rented out to students and faculty, fostering collaboration and offering an accessible venue for lectures, workshops, and academic meetings.
+        <p>To support the educational mission of the universities, the project also includes flexible, multi-functional spaces such as seminar rooms and conference areas.
+These spaces are intended to be rented out to students and faculty, fostering collaboration and offering an accessible venue for lectures, workshops, and academic meetings.</p>

-        The design further accommodates modern office spaces that serve as startup hubs for recent graduates or students needing a professional base near their university.
+        <p>The design further accommodates modern office spaces that serve as startup hubs for recent graduates or students needing a professional base near their university.
 These offices are designed to promote interdisciplinary collaboration and innovation, with direct access to the library and university resources.
 A significant portion of the building is thus dedicated to supporting the academic and professional growth of the students and recent graduates, making the space not just a repository of knowledge but an active part of the educational ecosystem.</p>
     </section>

     <section>